inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 #### SPARKSESSION
-The SparkSession is the unified entry point to Spark's SQL, DataFrame, and Dataset APIs.
+The SparkSession is the main entry point to Spark's SQL, DataFrame, and Dataset APIs.
 It encapsulates the functionality of the SparkContext, SQLContext, and HiveContext, providing a single interface for working with structured data in Spark.
 The SparkSession simplifies the process of interacting with Spark by providing a cohesive API for reading data from various sources, executing SQL queries, and performing data processing tasks using DataFrames and Datasets.
-It also manages the underlying SparkContext and automatically creates it when needed.
+It also manages the underlying various SparkContexts and automatically creates them when needed which greatly simplified working with spark.

 In Spark applications, the SparkSession is typically created using the SparkSession.builder() method.
-Spark Session is an object that we use to interact with spark.
-This is our main entry point to spark.

 #### MASTER UI
 When you create a spark session locally you can monitor the jobs via the web browser.
 If not local then forward port 4040 to view in your web browser.